holdfenytolvaj/pogi/docs/API/PgSchema.md

 ## setLogger(logger:PgDbLogger)
 Note: inherited.

-Sets the logger per schema (Note:not used for tables with their own loggers).
+Sets the logger per schema (Note:not used for tables and queries with their own loggers specified).
 ```js
 schema.setLogger(console);
 ```